Medicine to Help Dancers Build Performance and Resist Injury

 August 16, 2022

 “It takes more than talent to become a successful dancer: a lot of hard work and sacrifice are required as well.
-It is a difficult profession: stress and workloads are high, and there is little time for rest and self-care,” says Andrea Wilson, Forté Sports Medicine and Orthopedics’ dance medicine specialist.
+It is a difficult profession: stress and workloads are high, and there is little time for rest and self-care,” says Forté Sports Medicine and Orthopedics’ dance medicine specialist.

 There will be risk, too, she cautions, because performing the most fluid and beautiful dance movements often means causing micro trauma to muscles and tendons.
 In fact, one study evaluating health-related problems among ballet dancers found that ballet artists were affected by "the physical workload, the high risk of injuries, and constant stress."